07/17/2024

 Surgery is the most common treatment for colorectal cancer.
 A colorectal surgeon will remove the cancerous tumor during the cancer surgery.

-“Surgery is usually the first line of treatment for colon cancer if there is no evidence the cancer has spread to other parts of the body,” explains Dr. James McClane, chief of colorectal surgery at Norwalk Hospital, part of Nuvance Health.
+“Surgery is usually the first line of treatment for colon cancer if there is no evidence the cancer has spread to other parts of the body,” said Dr. James McClane, chief of colorectal surgery at Norwalk Hospital, part of Nuvance Health.
 “Rectal cancer management is somewhat different.
 Depending on the staging, we may treat it with chemotherapy and/or radiation therapy before proceeding with surgery.”

 Surgeons use a variety of techniques to perform a colectomy.
 The technique used depends on the location and size of the tumor and other individual factors.